Common Relationship Problems & How Therapy Helps Couples Heal

 What’s usually happening:

 Sometimes there’s been a breach (someone actually betrayed trust).
 Sometimes it’s less about events and more about attachment.
-One person doesn’t feel secure with the other.
-So they’re checking their partner’s phone, questioning where they are, needing constant reassurance.
+One partner may struggle to feel emotionally secure within the relationship.
+This may lead to behaviours such as excessive reassurance-seeking, monitoring, or checking a partner’s activities.

 How therapy helps:

 If it’s attachment-based, we look at: where does this insecurity come from?
 Often it comes from our family history.
-Maybe your parent left.
-Maybe you learned early that people can’t be trusted.
-So you married someone decent, but you’re still protecting yourself.
+Perhaps a caregiver was emotionally unavailable or inconsistent during your early years.

 Therapy helps you understand your pattern, and your partner understand what you need to feel secure.